Ayoh - Shop now

 6 customers mention "Value for money"6 positive0 negative

-Customers find the book a worthwhile read with an interesting story.
-They appreciate the author's research and find it worth their time.
+Customers find the book to be a worthwhile read, with one mentioning it was worth every minute of their time.

 "...I have enjoyed her wit and benefited from the mass amount of hours she has given to research and study...."
 Read more